ejabbered/slpkg/README.rst

 Slackware Current
 -----------------

-For Slackware 'current' users must change the variable VERSION in '/etc/slpkg/slpkg.conf' file.
+For Slackware 'current' users must to change the variable VERSION in '/etc/slpkg/slpkg.conf' file.

 .. code-block:: bash